 - Are willing to take the Oath of Allegiance.

 Depending on your situation, there may be different requirements that may apply.
 Not sure if you are eligible?
-Get a consultation at one of our weekly walk-in immigration clinics.
+Make an appointment.

 Naturalization Through Military Service